pilif/sacy/README.markdown

 `--with-lessphp=<dir>`: pass the path to the extracted source code archive of lessphp.
 This will enable sacy to transform less files.

+`--with-coffeescript-php=<dir>`: pass the path to the extracted source code repository clone of coffeescript-php (https://github.com/alxlit/coffeescript-php).
+If you provide this, sacy will transform coffee script files to javascript for you.

-As before: If you don't bundle these two but you have them loaded somewhere before sacy is used, then sacy will use your already loaded copy to do the thing.
+As before: If you don't bundle these three but you have them loaded somewhere before sacy is used, then sacy will use your already loaded copy to do the thing.